astrojolo/astrolink4/README.md

 - voltage, current, consumed energy monitoring

 # Installing INDI server and libraries
 To start you need to download and install INDI environment.
-See [INDI](http://indilib.org/download.htm) for details.
+See [INDI page](http://indilib.org/download.html) for details.